General Cairo Neighborhood Descriptions

 Maadi offers family-oriented activities.
 The easiest transportation to downtown Cairo is by metro.
 Depending on the time, a taxi to downtown/Zamalek is not too time consuming or expensive.
 There is an AUC bus service to the New Cairo campus that takes around 50 minutes depending on the time of the day.
 Afternoon return trips may require more time owing to traffic congestion.
 This service is free for faculty and staff.

 Most families with children find Maadi the best area in which to live.

 New Cairo, where the new AUC campus has been located since 2007, is 35 km (21.75 miles) from downtown Cairo and the AUC Tahrir Square campus.
 While New Cairo is currently under development, it is considered an upscale suburb.

 The AUC housing complex is located a mere 500 meters from the campus.
 For a description of the building and its facilities and to view pictures of a model apartment, click here.

 Fresh air and quiet is a plus.
 The AUC campus, within walking distance, offers facilities such as a small grocery market and an extensive sports complex.
-However, few entertainment options and limited commercial areas are functioning in the area.
-Accordingly, AUC has established a special shuttle bus from the new housing development to commercial areas nearby.
+A lot of entertainment options and commercial areas are functioning in the area.
+Also, AUC has established a special shuttle bus from the new housing development to commercial areas nearby.
 Click here for the shuttle bus schedule.
 Another option is to use the regular AUC buses that leave the campus throughout the day during weekdays to go to several neighborhoods of Cairo, including downtown Cairo, El Rehab, Maadi and Zamalek.
 Click here for the schedule of the routes.